Hypermobility and Sleep

 A good mattress is one of the best investments for sleep health; find one that is firm but not too hard so that it will support your body well and fit your needs.
 However, more expensive doesn’t always mean better – find one that suits you.

-If your hips are much larger than your waist and you are a side sleeper, then a firm mattress will hike one side of your hip upwards, bending your spine to one side, likely causing a stiff back the next day or worse sleep disturbances.
-A softer mattress will allow your hips to sink into the bed, keeping your spine straighter, and limiting the strain placed upon it.
+If your hips are much larger than your waist and you are a side sleeper, a firm mattress will hike one side of your hip upwards, bending your spine to one side, likely causing a stiff back the next day or worse sleep disturbances.
+A softer mattress will allow your hips to sink into the bed, keeping your spine straighter and limiting the strain.
 Likewise, if you have fairly narrow hips and wider shoulders, then a soft mattress will exaggerate this, causing your already narrow hips to sink into the mattress, once again bending your spine.
 For soft mattresses, you can buy firm mattress toppers and vice versa.

 Sleep masks

-For many with hypermobility and EDS, sleep masks are often reported to be one of the best purchases to help with sleep.
-Using a sleep mask has been widely reported to provide relaxing sensory input and lead to better sleep.
+For many with hypermobility and EDS, sleep masks are often reported to be one of the best purchases for helping with sleep.
+A sleep mask has been widely reported to provide relaxing sensory input and lead to better sleep.
 For Patients in coronary care, sleep masks were found to be very effective in improving overall sleep quality.
 Likewise, using a mask may help you to spend more time in REM sleep.
-I am fairly biased when it comes to sleep masks, having used one for around 2 years now.
-Personally, as a light sleeper, I find that using a mask to block out light at night, directly leads to a better night’s sleep.
-But, sleep masks are more of personal preferences, for every person who swears by them, there is a score who do not.
-Sleep masks are relatively inexpensive these days, they come in all different fabrics and weights, so they are easy to try out.
+I am fairly biased regarding sleep masks, having used one for around 2 years.
+As a light sleeper, I find that using a mask to block out light at night directly leads to a better night’s sleep.
+But, sleep masks are more of a personal preference; for every person who swears by them, there is a score who does not.
+Sleep masks are inexpensive these days; they come in different fabrics and weights, so they are easy to try.
 If sleep masks aren’t your thing, many people prefer black-out blinds.

 Sex and sleep

-Whilst sex does release a cascade of feel-good chemicals, increases in prolactin in men making them more sleepy, and increases in estrogen in women helping with REM sleep, this all likely goes much deeper than just chemicals.
+Whilst sex does release a cascade of feel-good chemicals, increases in prolactin in men, making them more sleepy, and increases in estrogen in women, helping with REM sleep, this all likely goes much deeper than just chemicals.
 Feelings of intimacy and safety are a surefire way to relax and fall asleep.
-However, this is again somewhat of a chicken and the egg scenario, as we know poor sleep affects libido.
-But, there is a good link between sex and sleep.
+However, this is somewhat of a chicken and egg scenario, as poor sleep affects libido.
+But there is a good link between sex and sleep.

 Winding down on a night

-You have likely heard this one a million times, but putting it into practice takes some serious effort.
-There are numerous glasses that block blue light, claiming to help you get to sleep quicker and for better sleep.
-However, the evidence behind the use of these glasses for sleep is very wanting.
-At the moment, these claims just don’t hold up.
-There are of course people who swear they work.
-This is likely a placebo, but it may be worth at least trying if nothing else.
-The worst-case scenario is the glasses don’t do anything, the best case is that they do and they help you.
-I myself tried these glasses and they did absolutely nothing, however, they did lessen the premonitory urge that companies my Tourette syndrome, so at least I got something out of their use.
+You have likely heard this one a million times, but putting it into practice takes serious effort.
+Numerous glasses block blue light, claiming to help you get to sleep quicker and for better sleep.
+However, the evidence behind using these glasses for sleep is very wanting.
+At the moment, these claims don’t hold up.
+There are, of course, people who swear they work.
+This is likely a placebo, but it may be worth at least trying, if nothing else.
+The worst-case scenario is the glasses don’t do anything; the best case is that they do and they help you.lf tried these glasses and they did absolutely nothing, however, they did lessen the premonitory urge that companies my Tourette syndrome, so at least I got something out of their use.

 Food and drink